 - Culture fit

-How to use an interview scoring sheet
+5 steps to using an interview scoring sheet

-Structure your interview with the right questions
+- Structure your interview with the right questions

 Choose relevant questions based on necessary soft skills, common workplace challenges, and levels of experience.
 For more help with interview questions, check out our article on how to nail each stage of the hiring process.